Yitzchak-SB/hogwarts-frontend/README.md

 # Hogwarts Frontend

 This is the frontend of the Hogwarts project.
-A CRM for students and theachers at Hogwarts magic school.
+A CRM for students and teachers at Hogwarts magic school.

 Built with React.